ActiveWorkspaceExtensions/AW-Docs/docs/Environment-Setup/Environment-Setup.md

 [Express](https://expressjs.com/) is a very popular application framework for building and running Node.js applications.
 You can scaffold (create) a new Express application using the Express Generator tool.
 The Express Generator is shipped as an NPM module and installed by using the NPM command line tool `npm`.
 We use Express to create a local server run on your computer.
 This lets you view Active Workspace with your changes as you are working on it, before you put it in production.

+!!! tip
->**Tip:** To test that you've got `npm` correctly installed on your computer, type `npm --help` from a terminal and you should see the usage documentation.
+    To test that you've got `npm` correctly installed on your computer, type `npm --help` from a terminal and you should see the usage documentation.

 Install the Express Generator by running the following from a terminal: